 Summary for Parents/Carers

 Classroom doors open at 8.45am and close at 8.55am, the registers will be kept open until 9.10am.
-Children arriving after 8.55am will need to report to the school office to be signed in, if they arrive after 9.10am this will be recorded as ‘late’ in the register.
-Anyone arriving after 9.25am will receive an unauthorised mark.
+Children arriving after 9.00 am will need to report to the school office to be signed in, this will be recorded as ‘late’ in the register.
+Anyone arriving after 9.15am will receive an unauthorised mark.
 Lateness is considered as an unauthorised absence except for medical appointments or a similar authorised visit.

 First Day of Absence

 We ask all parents to notify the school as soon as possible to report the reason for their child’s absence.
 This can be done by telephoning the school office on: 01202 528805, Option 1.
 Please leave your child's name, class and reason for absence.
 If no explanation for absence is received, the School Receptionist will then send a text to the parent/carer requesting a call to the school.

 If a child continues to be absent for more than one day without the parent/carer confirming the reason, the school will call the named contacts held on file to obtain a reason.
 It is essential that the school hold accurate and up to date contact details including telephone numbers and addresses.
 We ask that all adults with parental responsibility inform the school office of any changes.